leaherb/CLSearch/README.md

 # CL-Search

-**CL-Search** is a microservce, one of several that will (eventually) form an app that automates Craigslist searches and notifies the requestor of new search results.
+**CL-Search** is a microservice, one of several that will (eventually) form an app that automates Craigslist searches and notifies the requestor of new search results. **CL-Search** is also a stand-alone script, easily invoked manually or run on a schedule.

 ## Purpose
-Automate [Craigslist](https://www.craigslist.org/about/sites){target="_blank"} searches.
+Automate [Craigslist](https://www.craigslist.org/about/sites {target="_blank"}) searches.
 Store search results in a database.

+## Project Status

+This project is a work in progress.

 ## Disclaimer